-Page T is called TEST!
-I found this undocumented page by accident when trying to troubleshoot my own faulty instrument.
+Page T, TEST: I found this undocumented page by accident when trying to troubleshoot my own faulty instrument.
 It can display the status of most of the system in real time, allowing the user to see where problems may be, and it's fun to watch even when all is well — marvel at the sight of keys being captured in a buffer, and watch as each voice card is assigned a channel, plays through its voice, and is then released for the next note!

 The standard system also came with the Fairlight Library which consisted of 29 disks — 28 sound disks plus some demos of MCL and Page 9.
 A large number of the sounds were to find their way onto well‑known albums in the '80s.
 Sounds of note include ARR1, SAXY, SWANNEE and PWANG, while a sound to avoid like the plague is ORCH5 (yes, that orchestra hit!).

 Fairlights can, unsurprisingly, be bought these days for a fraction of their new price.
 The original CMI seems to go for about £1200 in good condition, while you can expect to pay about £1500 for a tatty Series II that works, and in the region of £2500 for a mint Series IIx with MIDI.
 Series IIIs fetch about £4500 — and remember that finding 8‑inch disks of the right sort can be fun!